AI Engineer vs. Data Scientist: Key Differences and Career Paths

 - Statistics and probability.
 Data scientists will use statistical analysis to organize and comprehend data, making concepts like Bayesian statistics, descriptive and inferential statistics, hypothesis testing, and regression analysis especially important here.

 - Database management.
-To keep data organized and easy to access, data scientists should have experience collecting and storing data in systems like Altair, Talend, or Trifacta.
+To keep data organized and easy to access, data scientists should have experience with data collection and storage in systems like Altair, Talend, or Alteryx Designer Cloud, as well as SQL knowledge.

 - Machine learning.
 Machine learning is the science of training computers on how to become programmed over time without direct human involvement.
 It involves finding patterns in data from inputs or input and output combinations.